flashbackzoo/silverstripe-charts/CONTRIBUTING.md

 Compile the JavaScript with `npm run build:js`

+Watch for changes with `npm run watch:js`

 ### CSS

 The CSS uses the [Stylus preporcessor](https://learnboost.github.io/stylus/) and is located at `static/styl/main.styl`

 Compile the CSS with `npm run build:css`

+Watch for changes with `npm run watch:css`